python-discord/infra/docs/docs/services/email/components/postfix.md

     V1--Validation Failed-->D3
     A1--Yes, forward to external gateway-->D1
     A1--No -->A2
+    A2--Yes, pass to Dovecot for delivery-->D4
-    A2--Yes, deliver to local UNIX mailbox -->D1 A2--No -->A3
+    A2--No -->A3
     A3--Yes, expand users and apply delivery rules -->M A3--No -->A4
+    A4--Yes, pass to Dovecot for delivery -->D4
-    A4--Yes, deliver to service UNIX mailbox -->D1 A4--No -->A5
+    A4--No -->A5
     A5--Yes, expand alias and apply delivery rules -->M A5--No, no further matching rules, reject mail-->D2